yetibot/core/README.md

 [![Build Status](https://travis-ci.org/devth/yetibot.core.svg?branch=master)](https://travis-ci.org/devth/yetibot.core)
 [![CrossClj](https://img.shields.io/badge/CrossClj%20Docs-yetibot.core-blue.svg)](https://crossclj.info/doc/yetibot.core/latest/index.html)

-> NB: The build is not passing because of a [parsing
-> bug](https://github.com/devth/yetibot/issues/423) having to do with nested
-> parenthesis.

 Core yetibot utilities, extracted for shared use among yetibot and its various plugins. yetibot.core is not meant to be run standalone, but instead used as a dependency from another project that provides config and optionally other